-If required, IPS providers should ensure appropriate personnel have a Data Exchange user account.
-This is required to access the Data Exchange.

-Before requesting a Data Exchange user account, your organisation must be registered with Relationship Authorisation Manager (RAM), and individuals (the appropriate personnel) must have a myGovID account.
+AMH providers should ensure appropriate personnel have a DEX user account.
+This is required to access DEX.
+Before requesting a DEX user account, your organisation must be registered with Relationship Authorisation Manager (RAM), and individuals (the appropriate personnel) must have a myGovID account.

-- Instructions for registering organisations with RAM can be found at the Relationship Authorisation Manager website (see details below) and include:

-- Getting your digital identity - Setting up your business, and - Authorising others to act online for your business. - Instructions for setting up a myGovID account can be found on the myGovID website. - Once individuals have a myGovID account, they can fill in the Data Exchange System User Access Request Form at the Data Exchange website, submit the form to their manager for approval, then submit it to the Data Exchange for processing (remember, organisations must be registered with RAM before requesting access to the Data Exchange).
+- instructions for registering organisations with RAM can be found at the Relationship Authorisation Manager website (see details below) and include: - getting your digital identity - setting up your business, and - authorising others to act online for your business. - instructions for setting up a myGovID account can be found on the myGovID website. - once individuals have a myGovID account, they can fill in the Data Exchange System User Access Request Form at the DEX website, submit the form to their manager for approval, then submit it to DEX for processing (remember, organisations must be registered with RAM before requesting access to the DEX).